ShenDezhou/ShenDezhou.github.io/_posts/2017-01-19-Tips-To-Remember.md

 Composition is often more appropriate than inheritance.
 Make it public.

+Rationale: A function or destructor marked override or final that is not an override of a base class virtual function will not compile, and this helps catch common errors.
+The specifiers serve as documentation; if no specifier is present, the reader has to check all ancestors of the class in question to determine if the function or destructor is virtual or not.

 3.6 Multiple inheritance

 Multiple inheritance is allowed only when all superclasses, whith the possible exception of the first one, are pure interfaces.